Kingsley Aboagye Gyedu

 Kingsley Aboagye Gyedu (born November 29, 1969) is a Ghanaian politician and a former Member of Parliament of Ghana.
 He is a member of the New Patriotic Party, a former deputy minister for health and former regional minister for the Western North Region of Ghana.

 Early life and education

 Gyedu was born on November 29, 1969.
 He hails from the town of Sefwi Anhiawuso in the western region of Ghana.
 He holds an MBA in finance from the University of Leister in the UK, and earned his CA in Ghana and his BA in economics at University of Ghana, Legon.

 Career

 Gyedu was a financial analyst at USAID in 2005, the Finance Manager at Bat West Africa Area from 2005 to 2007 and the executive director at Kingsag Associates Limited from 2007 to 2012.

 Personal life

 Gyedu identifies as a Christian and a Methodist.
-He is married with four children.
+He is married with five children.